 Mirror Lake is a quick hike that offers some of the best views of Half Dome from its base.
-The trail to Mirror Lake is only 2-miles round trip and you have the option to take a dirt trail or a paved path.
+The trail to Mirror Lake is only a 2-mile round trip and you have the option to take a dirt trail or a paved path.
 This is a wonderful hike to do in October as the trees surrounding Mirror Lake turn to stunning hues of yellows and oranges.

-In spring and early summer Mirror Lake is full of water offering mirror-like reflections of the surrounding scenery.
+In spring and early summer, Mirror Lake is full of water offering mirror-like reflections of the surrounding scenery.
 I’ve also been to Mirror Lake in the fall season when the pond is completely dry and you’re able to walk around the sandy riverbed.

 Upper Yosemite Falls Trail

 If you’re looking for a challenging day hike, consider hiking the Columbia Rock & Upper Yosemite Falls Trail.
 We’ve done this trek as part of our Eagle Peak backpacking trip and the views were just phenomenal!